Asset Allocation tutorial and primer for investors and financial advisors.

 Links to Our Three Asset Allocation Software Programs

-If a set mix of asset classes in a portfolio exists before an investor's risk tolerance is determined, then that allocation mix is called a model portfolio.
-The only life factor that determines which portfolio model to use is risk tolerance category.
+The only life factor that determines which portfolio Model to use is risk tolerance category.
 This is determined by filling out and scoring an investment fact finder.

-Most financial advisors make investing models based on what their firm specializes in.
-Then they just put everyone's money with the same risk tolerance into the same portfolio model.
+Most financial advisors make investing Models based on what their firm specializes in.
+Then they just put everyone's money with the same risk tolerance into the same portfolio Model.
 This makes everything much easier to manage.

 The main problem is that stated performance is usually just the history of the current recommended investments, meaning they don't account for past trades / recommendations, fees, or rebalancings.
 This is very misleading, because returns are usually much less when past recommendations are accounted for.